 There are eight RRCs across the north London area where residents can take household waste to be reused, recycled, or disposed of.
 There are no restrictions on access to RRCs in Boroughs you are not a resident of.
 Van and trailers must be prebooked no later than the day before the planned visit, however the London borough of Enfield has a different booking website and vehicles such as Vans, trailers, pickup trucks, taxis, and minibuses, seven seats and ambulances require a permit (applied for the day before) and the booking of an appointment44.
-The RRCs' are operated by NLWA, with the exception of Gateway Road which is operated by Bywater's, and Barrowell Green which is operated by Suez, their location in relation to the seven boroughs is shown in Table as well as additional materials collected.
+The RRCs are operated by NLWA, with the exception of Barrowell Green which is operated by Suez, their location in relation to the seven boroughs is shown in Table as well as additional materials collected.
 For hazardous items that cannot be disposed of at any of the RRCs the City of London provides a free hazardous waste collection to residents in north London.